 - In-kind payment (e.g., trading) for third party services/supplies.

 - Materials from inventory.

-- Any submissions for rebate utilizing a third-party contractor must be from a contractor who is third-party arm’s length, or the submission will be considered to be utilizing in kind labour and original invoices for all materials will be required.
+- Any submissions for rebate using a third-party contractor must be from a contractor who is third-party arm's length, or the submission will be considered in-kind labour and original invoices for all materials will be required.

-Projects must have started on or after Oct, 1, 2017, and claim forms must be received the earlier of 18 months from written project approval or before November 30, 2022.
+Projects must be complete and claims for funding must be submitted by the earlier of 18 months from written project approval or by March 31, 2028.

-Note: it is recommended that this application form is saved to your computer before entering in your information.
+Note: It is recommended this application form is saved to your computer before entering your information.

-Completed application packages can be submitted by email or mail to:
+Completed application packages can be submitted by email to firstname.lastname@example.org or mail to: